 Structure and Properties of Amino Acids What is the heaviest of the twenty amino acids?
-Phenylalanine Tryptophan Tyrosine Histidine Phenylalanine Tryptophan Tyrosine Histidine ANSWER DOWNLOAD EXAMIANS APP
+Tryptophan Tyrosine Histidine Phenylalanine Tryptophan Tyrosine Histidine Phenylalanine ANSWER DOWNLOAD EXAMIANS APP

 Structure and Properties of Amino Acids Which of the following amino acids can form hydrogen bonds with their side (R) groups?
 Glutamine Asparagine Aspartic acid All of these Glutamine Asparagine Aspartic acid All of these ANSWER DOWNLOAD EXAMIANS APP